mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 In theory, yes — but in practice, not yet within Databricks.

-Here’s why: the WorkspaceClient from the Databricks SDK provides a wrapped client that can access registered models inside your workspace, regardless of where they’re hosted.
+Here’s why: the `WorkspaceClient` from the Databricks SDK provides a wrapped client that can access registered models inside your workspace, regardless of where they’re hosted.
 It’s convenient because you don’t need to configure environment variables for authentication.

 My guess is that his SDK client hasn’t been fully updated to support the new Responses API.
-As a result, calling client.responses.create() currently raises an error — even with simple requests.
+As a result, calling client.`responses.create()` currently raises an error — even with simple requests.

-This theory is further supported by the official Databricks notebooks: all of them use the ResponsesAgent class (which matches the Responses API schema) but still call the Chat Completions API using the `prep_msgs_for_cc_llm` function behind the scenes.
+This theory is further supported by the official Databricks notebooks: all of them use the `ResponsesAgent` class (which matches the Responses API schema) but still call the Chat Completions API using the `prep_msgs_for_cc_llm` function behind the scenes.

 **A Note on Alternative Clients**